AdobeDocs/analytics.en/help/analyze/report-builder/report-builder-export.md

    You see a confirmation toast at the bottom of the Report Builder hub and the scheduled workbook is listed under the Workbooks tab.

-1. (Optional) After you create the export, whether you chose to send it now or on a defined schedule, you can view and manage it on the [Exports page](/help/components/exports/manage-exports.md) and view it in the [Export logs](/help/components/exports/manage-export-logs.md).</p>

 ## Advantages of exporting to the cloud {#advantages}

 Exporting Adobe Analytics data to the cloud allows you to: